SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/angular-control-flow-migration-errors.md

 <div *ngIf="otherData; else loading">{{ otherData }}</div>
 ```

-### After (Solution)

-The migration eliminates the need for named templates in simple cases:
+The migration eliminates the need for named templates in simple cases, so you can fix the issue by adjusting your code, as shown in the following example:

 ```html
 @if (data) {